Bluebird Gold Mine: History

 At the end of 2009, Mercator was hopeful, that the sale of the mine to Meekatharra Gold Corporation, a company to be listed on the Toronto Stock Exchange, should be finalised in 2010.
-After the Meekatharra Gold Corporation failed in its attempt to purchase the mine, it was sold to Reed Resources for A$26.7 million in January 2011.
+After the Meekatharra Gold Corporation failed in its attempt to purchase the mine, it was sold to Reed Resources for $26.7 million in January 2011.

 Reed hoped to reopen the mine by late 2012 and carry out mining in both an open pit and underground operation.
 Reed Resources refurbished the process plant and eventually commenced mining in January 2013.
 The operations suffered from high cost, low grades and performance issues, eventually forcing the company into administration.
 Forced to sell, Metals X initially offered A$7.7 million for the operations, increasing this to A$9.4 million in June 2014 to match rival bids.
 Metals X re-commenced mining at Bluebird in June 2015 and ore processing the following October.

 In 2016, the mine came under Westgold Resources ownership when Metals X and Westgold de-merged, with the latter retaining ownership of company's the gold mining operations, including Higginsville.

-As of 2022, the mine is part of Westgold Resources Murchison Operations, which consist of the Meekatharra and the Cue Gold Operation.
+As of 2022, the mine is part of Westgold's Murchison Operations, which consist of the Meekatharra and the Cue Gold Operation.
 The Meekatharra Gold Operation, with the Bluebird plant as its central processing location, consist of the Paddy’s Flat, South Emu-Triton and Bluebird underground mines and the surface operations at Five Mile Well, Maid Marion, Albury Heath and Aladdin open pits.